 Every single choice you make about fashion reverberates through the industry.
 Making simple and thoughtful choices about how you consume fashion has more impact than you think.

-To paraphrase Stacy Flynn of EVRNU who I recently had the pleasure of meeting, if one person can do so much damage with buying one t-shirt that same person can also make a positive difference toward strengthening the sustainable fashion movement.
+To paraphrase Stacy Flynn of EVRNU who I recently had the pleasure of meeting, if one person can do so much damage with buying one t-shirt that the same person can also make a positive difference toward strengthening the sustainable fashion movement.
 700 gallons of water is wasted to make one T-shirt.
 This statistic seems exaggerated but it is 100% factual, and that is a sad fact of fashion consumption.

 We are what we wear.

 It’s a sobering fact that fashion is intricately intertwined with our personality and everyday life.
-Perhaps armed with knowledge about sustainability, we can all move forward and make more responsible decisions that will honor both our love of fashion and our planet.
+Perhaps armed with knowledge about sustainability, we can all move forward and make more responsible decisions that will honour both our love of fashion and our planet.